outdoor trinidad logo.gif (5127 bytes)

 Santa Rosa

-When the Mission at Arima was established by the Capuchin missionaries the original church was a small house with thatched roof.
-The land for the church donated by Christian Robles and eventually the church was replaced by a larger structure built with boulders taken from Calvary Hill by Amerindians.
-At some point the church was dedicated to Santa Rosa de Lima, the first saint from the Americas.
+When the Mission at Arima was established by the Capuchin Monk in 1749 the original church was a small house with thatched roof, however the mission was abandoned after 5 years.
+The land for the church was donated by Christian Robles.

 There is some conjecture surrounding the birth of St Rose.
 Some say that she was of Amerindian heritage.
 Others have said that she was born in Arima from Spanish parents and went to Peru at the age of two.
 Yet others have said that she was born to Spanish parents in Peru in 1586.
 What is known is that she devoted her life in Peru to helping the poor and destitute and sick slaves.
 She died in 1617 and on April 12 1671 was declared a saint.